UK says Scotland independence would put jobs and growth at risk

 Joining the European Union post-independence would not compensate many businesses for the loss of unfettered access to the British market, the analysis said, highlighting the possible loss of access to infrastructure and services such as Royal Mail, which delivers to most of Britain for a flat fee.

-The Scottish government criticized the report, saying Scotland was proposing to keep a single market for goods and services with the rest of Britain, including a currency union.
+The Scottish government criticised the report, saying Scotland was proposing to keep a single market for goods and services with the rest of Britain, including a currency union.

 "Independence would allow future Scottish Governments to require proper connectivity for rural areas, boost business growth and ensure a combined economic regulator that is both cheaper and more efficient than Westminster's bureaucracy," a spokesman for Scotland's devolved government said.